rtoy/function_convert/README.md

 ## Algorithm and Implementation

-The function `function_convert` walks an expression tree and replaces function calls according to well-defined rules.
-As such, it is simple code that is repeated in Maxima hundreds of times.
-It isn’t a pattern matcher or a general rewrite engine.
+The function `function_convert` walks an expression tree and replaces function calls according to well‑defined rules.
+In that sense, it is straightforward code of a kind repeated many times in Maxima.
+It is not a pattern matcher or a general rewrite engine.

+The package is implemented in Common Lisp.

 ## Limitations & Bugs